Thought Leadership

 New fintech apps are appearing on the market every single day.
 With investments in fintech doubling in 2021, it's clear that banks and fintech companies are becoming direct competitors in the finance market.
 For customers, this competition brings interesting solutions to their problems and gives them a plethora of innovative apps to choose from.

-Due to open banking and the ever-present role of smartphones in everyone's daily lives, by developing a fintech app, companies can offer users a quick way to manage their money, without the need to ever visit a bank.
+Due to open banking and smartphones' ever-present role in everyone's daily lives, companies can develop financial apps to offer users a quick way to manage their money without the need to visit a bank.

 We understand that developing a fintech app is not an easy process, and in this guide we hope to share some of the insights we have gathered over our nearly two decades of experience in the fintech industry.